-Each Winter, the graduate students in linguistics elect a graduate student representative whose term begins in the Spring quarter and continues through the Winter quarter of the following year.
-The graduate representative is the official liaison between the graduate students and the faculty.
+Each Spring, the graduate students in linguistics elect a graduate student representative whose term begins in the Fall quarter and continues through the Spring quarter of that academic year.
+The graduate student representative is the official liaison between the graduate students and the Department.
 They attend bi-weekly faculty meetings and provide input on issues relating to graduate students.
 They also serve as the graduate student representative on any Linguistics Department search committees constituted that year, and as the graduate student coordinator for (student) activities relating to graduate student recruitment.
+Although the role of the graduate student representative is limited to PhD students, the representative reports back to all graduate students (MA and PhD).